piotrmurach/tty/README.md

 end
 ```

-If you intend for you command to accept any number of arguments, you need to prefix such argument with an asterisk.
+If you intend for your command to accept any number of arguments, you need to prefix such argument with an asterisk.
 For example, if we wish to accept many configuration names:

 ```bash
 $ teletype add get --args *names